Vaccines for older people delayed as Japan finds 1 million more health workers

-Japan’s program to vaccinate those age 65 or above against the novel coronavirus is expected to begin in earnest later than had been planned.
+The program to vaccinate those age 65 or above against the novel coronavirus is expected to being in earnest later than had been planned.

 The vaccinations are now seen starting on a trial basis in April and reaching full swing in May, when many vaccine shipments are set to arrive in Japan.